-VML supports the General Assembly providing local governments the authority to enter into agreements with developers to have a payment in lieu option for sidewalk installation.
-These agreements would include language allowing the locality to install a sidewalk somewhere else that is beneficial.
+VML supports the General Assembly granting local governments the authority to enter into agreements with developers to have a payment in-lieu-of option for sidewalk installation.
+These agreements would include language allowing the locality to install a sidewalk somewhere else that is beneficial to the community.